wygulmage/xmobar/readme.md

     pixels to offset the box lines; the alignment denotes the position of the resulting line, with L/R meaning top/bottom for the vertical lines, and left/right for horizontal ones.
+  - `mt`, `mb`, `ml`, `mr` specify margins to be added at the top, bottom, left and right lines For instance, `l=R5` asks for a margin of 5 pixels to the left, with right alignment.

-  For example, a box underlining its text with a line of with 2 and a margin of 3 pixels either side would be:
+  For example, a box underlining its text with a red line of with 2:

-           <box type=Bottom width=2 offset=C3>string</box>
+           <box type=Bottom width=2 color=red>string</box>

+  and if you wanted an underline and an overline with a margin of 2 pixels either side:

+           <box type=VBoth mt=2 mb=2>string</box>

 - `<fn=1>string</fn>` will print `string` with the first font from `additionalFonts`.
 The index `0` corresponds to the standard font.